 How do I request that a pedigree be added to the NGC certification label?

-If you would like a pedigree added to the NGC certification label, you should note the request in bold letters on the NGC submission form.
+If you would like a pedigree added to the NGC certification label, you should select the Pedigree service and note the request in bold letters on the NGC submission form.
 Be sure to indicate whether the request applies to all coins on the form or only specific coins.
 You should also provide any evidence that may be helpful to NGC in confirming the pedigree.

 There is no additional fee to attribute a coin to a collection, including your own.
-Coins already encapsulated by NGC may be submitted under an applicable NGC Designation Review service for pedigree attribution.
+Coins already encapsulated by NGC may be submitted under an applicable NGC ReHolder service with the Pedigree service selected.